EIDA/routing/doc/index.rst

     Checking Dataselect CH.LIENZ.*.?HZ...
 [OK]
     Checking Dataselect GE.*.*.*...
 [OK]
     Checking Dataselect GE.APE.*.*...
 [OK]
+    Checking Dataselect GE,RO.*.*.*...
+[OK]
     Checking Dataselect RO.BZS.*.BHZ...
 [OK]
+    Checking non-existing network XX...
+[OK]
+    Checking incompatibility between alternative=true and format=get...
+[OK] Checking the 'application.wadl' method...
+[OK]
+    Checking the 'info' method...
+[OK]
+    Checking very large URI...
+[OK]
+    Checking the 'version' method...
+[OK]
+    Checking wrong values in alternative parameter...
+[OK] Checking swap start and end time...
+[OK]
+    Checking wrong format option...
+[OK]
+    Checking unknown parameter...
+[OK]

-The set of test cases provided are the same as in the ``testRoute.py`` script.
+The set of test cases related to data consistency are the same as in the ``testRoute.py`` script.
+The other tests are related to the protocol itself.

 Maintenance
 -----------

-Metadata needs to be updated regularly due to the small but constant changes in the Arclink inventory.
-You can always run safely the ``updateAll.py`` script at any time you want.
+The Routing Table needs to be updated regularly due to the small but constant changes in the EIDA structure.
+You should always be able to run safely the ``updateAll.py`` script at any time you want.
-The Routing Service creates a processed version of the Arclink XML, but this will be automatically updated each time a new inventory XML file is detected.
+The Routing Service creates a binary version of the Arclink XML, but this will be automatically updated each time a new inventory XML file is detected.

 Upgrade